 You may be away from College on Friday and Saturday nights provided you fulfil all your responsibilities in College.
+Please remember to swap any weekend chores you are on the rota for.
 However, you are strongly recommended not to be away for more than two Friday and Saturday nights in any term.
 If you have a church Practical Ministry, you are expected to be back for church work on Sundays to fulfil your commitment.